 We are very thankful for the care and compassion shown to Dad at the MacGregor Health Centre and especially for being able to be with him at the end of his life.

 Generous in spirit and a lover of life, in our hearts forever, Dad.

-To send flowers to the family or plant a tree in memory of "Nelson" Axel Nelson Olson, please visit our floral store.
+To send flowers to "Nelson"'s family, please visit our floral store.

 MacGregor Health Foundation